ArtFlag/recipes/docs/cocktails/moscow-mule.md

 title: Moscow mule
 ---

-- 1 1/2 ounces vodka
+- 2 ounces vodka (or gin, tequila, whisky, cognac, pisco...)
-- Lime wedge
+- 3/4 lime juice
 - 4-5 ounces ginger beer

+1. Fill in cup with ice cubes.
-Pour vodka in a copper mug.
-Squeeze lime over the vodka.
-Add ice cubes and top with ginger beer.
+1. Pour vodka and lime and top with ginger beer.
+1. 2 dashes of bitters